 We suggest not using the provided sticky tab on the back of these envelopes to close them, but instead simply closing the flap and taping down securely.
 The reason for this is that the glue used on the sticky tab is really hard to open and can cause damage to prints upon opening.

-Within these we use our ClearBags for extra protection and pretty presentation, and we place the print plus a backing board into each bag.
+Within these we use our ClearBags for extra protection and pretty presentation, and we suggest placing the print plus a backing board into each bag.

 Once you get over A3 size, it's easier and safer to roll your prints and place into cardboard tubes.